sensu/sensu-docs/content/sensu-go/5.15/reference/assets.md

 fi
 {{< /highlight >}}

-The first step is to ensure that our directory structure is in place.
-As noted in [Example structure](#example-structure), our script could live in three potential directories in the project: `/bin`, `/lib`, or `/include`.
-For this case, we will put our script in the `/bin` directory.
-We'll create the directories `sensu-go-hello-world` and `/bin`:
+The first step is to ensure that your directory structure is in place.
+As noted in [Example structure](#example-structure), your script could live in three potential directories in the project: `/bin`, `/lib`, or `/include`.
+For this case, put your script in the `/bin` directory.
+Create the directories `sensu-go-hello-world` and `/bin`:

 {{< highlight bash >}}
 $ mkdir sensu-go-hello-world